-In Ontario, if you have an accident on somebody else’s property, you may be able to claim compensation from the occupiers liability of the building or piece of real estate on which you were injured.
-The occupier (i.e., whoever owns or rents the premises) has a duty to maintain the premises safe for the people who enter them.
-If you are injured by their actions or negligence, they could be held liable for your injuries.
+In Ontario, if you have an accident on somebody else’s property, you may be able to claim compensation from the occupiers liability insurer of the building or piece of real estate on which you were injured.
+The occupier (i.e., whoever owns or rents the premises) has a duty to maintain the premises safe for the people who enter.
+If you are injured by their actions or omissions (negligence), they could be held liable for your injuries.

 Who Is Responsible For Your Injury?

 Finding the responsible party can be a very complicated process.
 That’s why it’s important to contact us right away.
 The faster you contact us, the faster we can determine if you have a case, and the faster we can move to gather evidence to prove your case and file claims within the strict deadlines.
 If you miss the deadlines you could lose rights.